-From May 6-14 visitors will have the unique opportunity to see inside our rare collection of cabinets.
-Behind the closed doors and drawers of these intriguing objects lies some beautiful artwork and craftsmanship that usually remains hidden from view.
+Between 18-26 September 2021 you will have the rare opportunity to see inside our exquisite collection of seventeenth century cabinets.
+Behind the closed doors and drawers of these intriguing objects lies beautiful artwork and craftsmanship that usually remains hidden from view.

 For this week only in 2021, we will open up some of the most spectacular cabinets in our collection.
-We also use this time to clean and protect the precious interiors.
-This will give visitors the opportunity on selected days to witness conservation in action and talk to our knowledgeable conservators about what it takes to care for our priceless collection.
+We also use this time to clean and protect the precious interiors, so visitors may also be able to witness conservation in action and talk to our knowledgeable conservation team about what it takes to care for our extraordinary collection.

 Highlights include a very rare ivory cabinet in the North Drawing room, a number of Japanese lacquer cabinets, and a floral marquetry cabinet in the Long Gallery made by Dutch master craftsman Gerrit Jensen.